 - March 23, 332 -- Gregory the Illuminator, who converted a nation before Constantine even embraced Christianity, died.
 Under Gregory's ministry, King Tiridates of Armenia was converted.
 When much of the kingdom followed suit, Christianity was established as the national religion with Gregory as bishop.

-- March 24, 1927 -- Chinese Communists seize Nanking.
-Missionary John E. Williams was killed.
-A little more than twenty years later the communists took control of the whole
+- March 24, 1927 -- Chinese Communists seize Nanking, killing missionary John E. Williams.
+A little more than twenty years later the communists took control of the whole country and

 - March 25, 2004 -- Funeral in Cary, North Carolina for Baptist